SimonHillebrands/CIS350-HW2-Hillebrands/README.md

 # Simon Hillebrands

--Coding math realated things such as cellular automata -Coding python bots that do things for me
+- Coding math realated things such as cellular automata
+- Coding python bots that do things for me
--Magic:The Gathering
+- Magic:The Gathering

 ## Technical Background
 The languages I'm most comfortable in are Java and Python, I also feel confident writing sql